MPF stands for Mandatory Provident Fund, a retirement savings scheme introduced by the Hong Kong government in 2000.

 Qualified custodians, which are often authorized financial institutions, are also appointed as custodians.
 It's highly regulated.

-Open your company in Hong Kong with Air Corporate, and we'll take care of your MPF needs.
+Open your company in Hong Kong with Air Corporate, and we’ll handle your MPF setup and ongoing contributions, giving you peace of mind from day one.